mrandri19/mrandri19.github.io/_posts/2022-01-24-predictive-sampling-and-graph-traversals.md

 sampling the distributions defined by our model.
 We do it, for example, to estimate means and variances via Monte Carlo integration.
-This is how we would estimate the mean and standard deviation of the random variables in our model using the new API:
+This is how we would estimate the prior and posteriror mean and standard deviation of the `y` variable using the new API:

 ```python
 prior_samples = [prior_sample(y) for _ in range(10_000)]